Importing motor vehicles, motorcycles and machinery

 It is an importer’s responsibility to ensure that motor vehicles, motorcycles or machinery (or their parts) are clean and free from biosecurity risks before they arrive in Australia.

-Biosecurity officers may inspect these goods at an approved arrangement site or wharf precinct, depending on the type of good.
+Upon arrival in Australia, all motor vehicles, motorcycles or machinery (or their parts) are subject to biosecurity control, and may be inspected by a biosecurity officer at an approved arrangement site or wharf precinct, depending on the type of good.

 Break-bulk goods must be inspected at a wharf precinct and containerised goods at an approved arrangement site.
 If contamination is found, options (at the importer or owner’s expense) may include:

 - treatment of the goods (such as cleaning or fumigation)

 - exporting the goods from Australia if they arrive in a heavily contaminated state

 Detailed import conditions for motor vehicles, motorcycles and machinery (or their parts) and tyres are available on the Biosecurity Import Conditions system (BICON).
 This may include requirements for import permits.